-The MPO uses surveys to gather information for major updates to the Regional Long-Range Transportation Plan, corridor studies, rider input for CART, and from time to time for other planning projects, such as master plan updates for member communities, transit coordination planning, bicycle route designation, etc. The method of data collection varies by project, but included in-person interviews, paper survey mailouts, and web-based questionnaires.
+The MPO uses surveys to gather information for major updates to the Regional Long-Range Transportation Plan, corridor studies, rider input for CART and COAST, and from time to time for other planning projects, such as master plan updates for member communities, transit coordination planning, bicycle route designation, etc. The method of data collection varies by project, but included in-person interviews, paper survey mailouts, and web-based questionnaires.
 For the past two major updates to the Long-Range Transportation Plan funding was prioritized to contract with the UNH Survey Center to conduct a random sample household telephone survey.
+The MPO now has more sophisticated tools for fielding online surveys, including interactive maps and the ability to coordinate real time polling with live streamed meetings.